-Figure 152 Dashboard
+Figure 151 Dashboard

-Table 102 Dashboard
+Table 94 Dashboard

-LABEL DESCRIPTION AP Information MAC Address This field displays the MAC address of the Zyxel Device.
+LABEL DESCRIPTION AP Information AP Information MAC Address This field displays the MAC address of the Zyxel Device.
 Serial Number This field displays the serial number of the Zyxel Device.
 Product Model This field displays the model name of the Zyxel Device.
 2.4G Channel Information This field displays the channel number the Zyxel Device is using and its output power in the 2.4 GHz spectrum.
 This shows Not activated if the wireless LAN is disabled.
 5G Channel Information This field displays the channel number the Zyxel Device is using and its output power in the 5 GHz spectrum.
 This shows Not activated if the wireless LAN is disabled.
-Ethernet This field displays whether the Zyxel Device's Ethernet port is connected and the IP address of the gateway to which the Zyxel Device is connected.
-Internet This field displays whether the Zyxel Device is connecting to the Internet.
-Nebula Connectivity Status This field displays whether the Zyxel Device can connect to the Zyxel Nebula Control Center (NCC).
+Use Proxy to Access NCC This displays whether the NAP uses a proxy server to access the NCC (Nebula Control Center).